syeopite/lens/README.md

 ```

 Each file should be named like `language-code.yml`

-Nested folders (use `**` syntax) and multiple locale files of the same type is also supported.
-See spec for example

 For detailed information regarding usage please refer to the actual API documentation.
 A brief overview of the functionality is present below.